 Cristián Samper: Protecting Wildlife and Wild Places

-Dr. Cristián Samper, president and chief executive officer of the Wildlife Conservation Society (WCS), discusses the importance of public-private partnerships, including that between WCS and Goldman Sachs to create the Karukinka Natural Park in Tierra del Fuego, Chile.
+Dr. Cristián Samper, president and chief executive officer of the Wildlife Conservation Society (WCS), discusses the importance of public-private partnerships in preserving ecologically diverse lands around the world.

 On setting priorities for environmental responsibility: “A decade ago, we set aside a human footprint map and asked, ‘Where do we still have large pieces of land or ocean where the footprint is smaller?
 Where do we still have the most species we want to conserve?
 We [look to those areas] to focus on preserving big places and charismatic species that will be resilient to climate change and support local livelihoods.”